zorgzerg/brackets-minimap/README.md

 ## Howto use
 * To show or hide the minimap, in the top menu click View > Show Minimap.
 * To switch autohide option, use the double-click of the slider.
+* Click on the top of the minimap to adjust its vertical offset.
+Its looks good with "Documents toolbar" etc.